Overview

 2. Catalog Utilization

-• It looks for existing catalog.json files generated by dbt docs generate
+• They look for existing catalog.json files generated by dbt docs generate

-• If no catalog exists, Buster can trigger the catalog generation for you
+• If no catalog exists, they can trigger the catalog generation for you

 • The catalog provides comprehensive metadata about your models, columns, and documentation